Joe Romm: Climate Progress and later years

-Media comment and interviews
+Media comment

-Romm is often cited, quoted or interviewed by journalists to explain the impact of public policy and energy technologies and applications on global warming and energy security, or to explain causes and impacts of climate change or the influence of the media.
-For example, In 2009, MSNBC relied on him to assess natural gas hydrates, and he was featured on 60 Minutes discussing the scientific evidence that "clean coal" is not clean.
+Romm has been cited in The Economist on clean investments, The New York Times on the political use of climate policy, the Charleston Gazette on biomass and MSNBC on natural gas hydrates.
+In 2009, he was featured on 60 Minutes discussing the scientific evidence that "clean coal" is not clean.
 In 2010, MSNBC's Countdown with Keith Olbermann program interviewed Romm on how the military is taking action on climate change to improve national security; Guernica Magazine interviewed him on the science and politics of global warming; The New Yorker asked him to comment on the Koch-funded exhibit on evolution and climate change at the National Museum of Natural History; and The Atlantic and CBS News each reviewed a media call by Romm concerning the relationship between the January 2010 snowstorms in Washington, DC and global warming.

-In 2011, The Washington Post linked with approval to Romm's review of the scientific literature on climate change.
+In 2011, The Washington Post included a link to Romm's review of the scientific literature on climate change.
 Time magazine explored Romm's critique of Matthew Nisbet and praised his analysis of the decline of media coverage regarding climate change.
 National Geographic quoted him about the part that the media has played in the dearth of information about climate reaching the public.
 The same year, Technology Review quoted Romm regarding the relationship between government-assisted deployment and rapid innovation in energy technologies, and the Toronto Star quoted him regarding President Obama's 2011 State of the Union address.
-In 2012 in The New York Times, economist Paul Krugman cited Romm on the connection between drought and Climate change, and The Atlantic interviewed and cited him on the reluctance of the Democrats to discuss climate change.
+In 2012 in The New York Times, economist Paul Krugman cited Romm on the connection between drought and climate change, and The Atlantic interviewed and cited him on the reluctance of the Democrats to discuss climate change.
 National Geographic quoted him about disappearing arctic ice and the effect of climate change on the polar bear, and Current TV's Bill Press interviewed Romm about record-breaking heat.